Monday – Friday

 Personal Property Renditions are mailed in January and due back in our office, signed and dated, by March 15th.
 Personal Property Notices of value are mailed by May 1.
 It is the responsibility of the owner of personal property to report to our office.

 Oil and Gas renditions are mailed in January and are due back to our office by April 1.
-For questions, contact Linda at 620-330-1050.
+For questions, contact 620-330-1050.